openfaas/docs/docs/deployment/kubernetes.md

 k3sup app install openfaas --load-balancer
 ```

-> Note: the `--load-alancer` flag has a default of `false`, so by passing the flag, the installation will request one from your cloud provider.
+> Note: the `--load-balancer` flag has a default of `false`, so by passing the flag, the installation will request one from your cloud provider.

 If you're using a local Kubernetes cluster or a VM, then run: